-Just as there are rights that you are entitled to as a parent in Texas, you are also duty bound to provide your children with certain conditions, items, and essentials that will allow him or her to live.
+Just as there are rights that you are entitled to as a parent in Texas, you are also duty-bound to provide your children with certain conditions, items, and essentials that will allow him or her to live.

-Two duties that you have which hopefully will never be relevant to you or your child are the twin duties to notify the other parent if your child resides in the same home as a person who is the subject of a protective order or is a registered sex offender.
+Hopefully, two duties that you have that will never be relevant to you or your child are the twin duties to notify the other parent if your child resides in the same home as a person who is the subject of a protective order or is a registered sex offender.
 You can look to the language of your final decree of divorce to see just what is expected of you in these areas.
 This is intended to allow the other parent an opportunity to assess the situation and be aware of any circumstances that could potentially put your child at risk of harm.

 Superior rights of the custodial parent

 So far, we have been discussing rights and duties that you and your child’s other parent possession in tandem with one another.
 I want to let you know that if you are named as the parent who has the right to determine your child's primary residence, there are two rights that you will hold over and above any of those for the other parent.

 Those rights are the exclusive right to determine the child's primary residence and the exclusive right to give a receipt for the payment of child support.
 You are then responsible for taking those child support payments and utilizing them to better your child.

 In most circumstances, these are the two rights that you or your ex-spouse will hold that are superior to the other parent's rights.
 It is assumed that it is in your child's best interests that you and your ex-spouse hold essentially equal rights.
 This is known as a joint managing conservatorship of your child.

 The biggest area of contention in a divorce: determining which parent gets to determine where your child lives primarily